seanthegeek/phishforall/docs/client/client_build.md

 Ensure Python 3, the Python 3 development headers, pip, and the openssl library are installed, then:

-    $ cd phishforall/client=

-    $ sudo pip-3.5 install -r requires-py35.txt

 If you are using Python 3.5.

+    $ cd phishforall/client

+    $ sudo pip-3.5 install -r requirements/py35.txt

 Or, if you are using an older version of Python 3:

-    $ sudo pip-3.5 install -r requires-py3.txt
+    $ sudo pip3 install -r requirements/py3.txt

 ### Windows